ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 This visualization uses the `ground_truth`, `field`, `probabilities` and `model_names` parameters.
 `field` needs to be a category.
-For each class, produces two plots computed on the fly from the probabilities of predictions for the specificed `field`.
+For each class, produces two plots computed on the fly from the probabilities of predictions for the specified `field`.

 The first plot is a calibration curve that shows the calibration of the predictions considering al classes, drawing one line for each model (in the aligned lists of `probabilities` and `model_names`).

 ![Calibration Multiclass Curve](images/calibration_multiclass_curve.png "Calibration Multiclass Curve")

-The second plot shows a bar plot of the brier score (that calculates how calibrated are the probabilties of the predictions of a model), drawing one bar for each model (in the aligned lists of `probabilities` and `model_names`).
+The second plot shows a bar plot of the brier score (that calculates how calibrated are the probabilities of the predictions of a model), drawing one bar for each model (in the aligned lists of `probabilities` and `model_names`).

 ![Calibration Multiclass Brier](images/calibration_multiclass_brier.png "Calibration Multiclass Brier")